QualiSystems/devguide_source/_shells/9.3.0/getting-started.md

 {% highlight bash %} shellfoundry config username John {% endhighlight %}

  Normally, you would need to set the CloudShell admin user/password and the server address.
 For details, see [Shellfoundry]({{ site.baseurl }}/reference/{{pageVersion}}/shellfoundry-intro.html).

+### Setting the default python version for new shells

+Starting with CloudShell 9.3, the *DefaultPythonVersion* admin key allows you to control the python version in which all new shells are created.
+For details, see CloudShell help's <a href="https://help.quali.com/Online%20Help/0.0/Portal/Content/Admn/Wrk-wth-Cnfg-Ky.htm" target="_blank">Advanced CloudShell Customizations</a>.

+You can change the python version for specific shells in the

+Note that this key also applies to orchestration scripts.

 ### Creating the Shell Project